Skip to content

 PURPOSE

-Federal requirements provide that salaries and benefits charged to a federal award(s) must be based on appropriate documentation.
+Federal requirements provide that salaries and benefits charged to a federal award(s) must be based on appropriate documentation that accurately reflect the work performed.
 All employees who are paid in full or in part with federal funds must keep specific documents to demonstrate the amount of time they spent on grant activities.
 Covered employees include staff working at the District level, such as program directors, central-level administrators, and business officials, as well as staff working at the school level, such as classroom teachers.
 This also includes an employee whose salary is paid with state or local funds but is used to meet a required “match” in a federal program.
 Effort reporting is a required process by the federal government to verify that direct charges for salaries and benefits to federally sponsored programs are reasonable and reflect actual work performed.
 This requirement applies to all federal awards and sub-awards, including those received directly from the federal government, unless specifically exempted by the Office of Management and Budget (OMB).
 Charges to federal awards for salaries and wages must be based on records that accurately reflect the work performed.
 These records must:

 • Be supported by a system of internal controls which provides reasonable assurance that the charges are accurate, allowable and properly allocated;